The Stiglreith Viewpoint is accessible via a panoramic road or by the lift facilities: There you can enjoy a great view down into the valley

-Numerous component localities and hamlets form the municipality of Oberperfuss.
-The highest located farms can be found at 1,500 m asl near the hamlet Gfass in the outlying Tiefental valley.
-The area has already been settled in prehistoric times, a fact that is proven by findings of the Young Stone Age that were made at the Krimpenbachalm pasture, as well as of the Iron Age, testified by findings at the Scheibenbühel hill.
-In 1083 “Obernperves” was mentioned for the first time.
+Oberperfuss is located in the west of Innsbruck at the entrance of the Sellrain Valley.
+Numerous component localities and hamlets form the municipal area, where the highest located farms reach up to 1,500 m a.s.l. in the outlying Tiefental valley.
+In the area, findings of the Young Stone Age were made at the Krimpenbach Alpine Pasture, as well as of the Iron Age at the Scheibenbühel hill.

-Oberperfuss is also the birthplace of the cartographers Peter Anich, Anton Kirchebner and Blasius Hueber.
-Peter Anich (1723-1766) created a map of Tyrol by order of the empress Maria Theresia.
-Still today this map is known under the name "Anichkarte".
-To the honour of Peter Anich and Blasius Hueber the village established the Anich-Hueber museum, exhibiting mementos of both cartographers.
+By the way: Oberperfuss is the birthplace of the cartographers Peter Anich, Anton Kirchebner and Blasius Hueber.
+Peter Anich (1723-1766) created a map of Tyrol by order of the Empress Maria Theresia.
+Still today, this map is known under the name "Anichkarte".
+To the honour of Peter Anich and Blasius Hueber the village established the Anich-Hueber Museum, exhibiting mementos of both cartographers.
 The residence of Peter Anich is located in the locality of Völsesgasse.
-Further interesting buildings are the sacred buildings of Oberperfuss, such as the St. Margareth parish church, built in 1733 by the local master builder Gallus Gratl.
-The steeple can be seen from afar, in the interior above all stucco works, the Baroque frescoes by Franz Altmutter as well as the Gothic Madonna statue in the baptistery deserve closer attention.
-The latter suggests a former building in this place.